ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 })();
 ```

 > Above code will output: `undefined, 5000$`.
 JavaScript has hoisting concept where newbie gets tricked.
 In above code, you might be expecting `salary` to retain it values from outer scope until the point that `salary` was re-declared in the inner scope.
 But due to `hoisting` salary value was `undefined` instead.
-To understand It better have a look of below code, here `salary` variable is hoisted and declared at the top in function scope and while doing console.log it's result `undefined` and after that it's been redeclared and assigned `5000$`.
+To understand it better have a look of below code, here `salary` variable is hoisted and declared at the top in function scope and while doing console.log it's result `undefined` and after that it's been redeclared and assigned `5000$`.

 ```javascript
 var salary = "1000$";